fbpx

 Spiritual Significance for Messianic Believers

 The Havdalah ceremony takes on additional layers of meaning and symbolism when viewed through the lens of faith in Messiah Yeshua.
-Through it, we can see:
+When we approach any tradition, we should ask ourselves how it is enhancing our relationship with our Lord.
+Is Havdalah also pointing at our Savior?

 Yeshua as the Light of the World